-This clinical contact should be direct clinical care, not supervision or departmental coordination.
-It will take three years (full time equivalent) to develop the experience, maturity and judgement to perform at the expected level of a credentialed ACP.
+This clinical contact is defined as direct clinical care and not, for example, the tACP providing supervision to others, or departmental shift coordination and leadership.
+It will take 3 years (whole-time equivalent) to develop the experience, maturity and judgement to perform at the expected level of a credentialed PEM-ACP.
 Documenting progression through the entrustment levels is key to demonstrating the development of the range of capabilities.
 The tACP will need sufficient patient contact (as evidenced by patient numbers) to cover the breadth of the clinical experience and collect sufficient evidence.
-Progression must be documented in the Faculty Educational Governance Statement entrustment decisions at the end of each year of training; the PEM-ACP must have achieved level 2b in the relevant clinical SLOs and level 3 in the supporting SLOs (9, 10, 11) before credentialing.
+Progression must be documented in the Faculty Educational Governance Statement entrustment decisions at the end of each year of training; the PEM-ACP must have achieved level 2b in SLOs 1-4, 7, 8 and 12, and level 3 in SLOs 9-11 before credentialing.
+SLO6 has varying levels of entrustment depending on the procedural skill.

-PEM-ACPs can progress to credentialing working part time, providing they have time in clinical practice equivalent to 30 hours a week for three years.
-However, because evidence submitted must be recent or have appropriate reflection and evidence of continued professional development, there may be challenges for those who work less than full time in a particular SLO or syllabus presentation/condition.
+tACPs can credential working part time, providing they have time in clinical practice equivalent to 30 hours a week for 3 years.
+However, because evidence submitted must be recent, or have appropriate reflection and evidence of continued professional development, there may be challenges for those who work less than full time in a particular SLO or clinical syllabus presentation/condition.

-Mandatory consultant supervisor assessments must all be within three years of submission.
+Mandatory assessments must all be within 3 years at point of submission.
 If these are not within timescale, they will need to be repeated.

-Other assessments which are older than three years may be submitted as evidence but reflection on progress since the assessment will be required.
+Other assessments which are older than 3 years may be submitted as evidence but reflection on progress since the assessment was completed will be required.

-PEM-ACPs should be in active practice for the three months immediately prior to submission.
-The final FEGS and ESR must be completed within the last three months, and both must be based on current capability as observed in the clinical workspace.
+The final FEGS and ESR must be completed within 3 months of submission, and both must be based on current capability as observed in the clinical workspace. tACPs should therefore be in active practice for the 3 months immediately prior to submission.